 Here are the course creation steps for your website:

-- Choose a course builder site like WordPress, Thinkific, LearnDash, etc.
+- Build online courses and choose a course builder site like WordPress, Thinkific, LearnDash, etc.

 - Create the course with a catchy course title and a description.

 - Break the course into modules and sections.

 - Split the sections into the lessons that you’ll record.

 - Add quizzes and assignments to test your students’ learning of the subject matter.
 Platforms like WordPress have plugins with features for creating things like single-choice or multiple-choice quizzes.